mbta/dotcom/README.md

 1. Install [asdf package version manager](https://github.com/asdf-vm/asdf)
    * Follow the instructions on https://github.com/asdf-vm/asdf

+     ```shell
+     brew install asdf
+     ```
    * Install the necessary tools to set up asdf plugins:

+     ```shell
+     brew install gpg gawk # for nodejs plugin
+     brew install autoconf openssl@1.1 # for erlang plugin
+     brew install wxwidgets # optional for erlang for building with wxWidgets (start observer or debugger!)
+     brew install libxslt fop # optional for erlang for building documentation and elixir reference builds
      ```
-     brew install coreutils automake autoconf openssl libyaml readline libxslt libtool unixodbc gpg
-     ```

    * Add asdf plugins

      ```
-     asdf plugin-add erlang
+     asdf plugin add erlang
-     asdf plugin-add elixir
+     asdf plugin add elixir
-     asdf plugin-add nodejs
+     asdf plugin add nodejs
+     asdf plugin add chromedriver
      ```
-     You can verify the plugins were installed with `asdf plugin-list`
+     You can verify the plugins were installed with `asdf plugin list`.

-   * Import the Node.js release team's OpenPGP keys to install 'nodejs' plugin:

-     ```
-     bash ~/.asdf/plugins/nodejs/bin/import-release-team-keyring
-     ```

-     If you run into problems, you might have to update the `import-release-team-keyring` script.

-   * If running OSX 10.15 Catalina, run `export MACOSX_DEPLOYMENT_TARGET=10.14`.
-     This works around a [known issue](https://github.com/asdf-vm/asdf-erlang/issues/116)
-     with compiling versions of Erlang prior to 22.1.4.

-   * If running OSX 11 Big Sur, you will need to modify the source directly.
-     ([This comment captures the issue/solution](https://github.com/asdf-vm/asdf-erlang/issues/161#issuecomment-731558207)).
-As of Jan 2021, we use erlang 22.3.3, and the filenames below reflect this.

-     First, run the install.
-Navigate to the erlang directory and unzip the source.

-     ```
-     asdf install
-     cd ~/.asdf/plugins/erlang/kerl-home/archives
-     tar zxvf OTP-22.3.3.tar.gz
-     ```
-     Modify ~/.asdf/plugins/erlang/kerl-home/archives/otp-OTP-23.1.4/make/configure.in line 415 to read:
-     ```
-     #if __ENVIRONMENT_MAC_OS_X_VERSION_MIN_REQUIRED__ > $int_macosx_version && false
-     ```
-     Re-tar the directory:
-     ```
-     rm OTP-22.3.3.tar.gz
-     tar czvf OTP-22.3.3.tar.gz otp-OTP-22.3.3
-     rm -rf otp-OTP-22.3.3
-     ```
-     Then re-run the erlang install:
-     ```
-     asdf install erlang 22.3.3
-     ```

-   * _Note on Erlang version:  while v24 resolves the compilation issue, we still need to use v22 as of Jan 2021._
+     While Erlang, Elixir, and NodeJS are essential for any development on Dotcom, Chromedriver is only needed for Elixir acceptance tests using Wallaby.

+     You're welcome to add more plugins for personal use!
+But these four are the ones set up in `.tool-versions` and invoked in the next step:

-   * Now, (if you haven't already in the OSX11 instructions above) run the install:
+   * Now run the install:

      ```
      asdf install